android-aal-study/empirical-artifacts/rq4/README.md

 We have three APK datasets.
 They correspond to three typical app categories, open-source apps, commercial apps, and malware.
 You may check them in the three .txt files.

+Due to space limit and network issue, we do not upload all the APK files as well as the output JSON files.